sharph/Charles_Challenge/infra/README.md

 ## Automated Test

-Set the `URL` environment variable before running `python3 test.py` to ensure:
+Set the `URL` environment variable, then run `python3 test.py` to ensure:

 * The result from connecting to the URL contains the string "Hello World!"
 * Connecting to HTTP redirects to HTTPS